openhive-network/devportal/_nodeop/jussi-multiplexer.md

 canonical_url: jussi-multiplexer.html
 ---

+> **Note:** Jussi is no longer actively maintained.
+For new deployments, please use [Drone](https://gitlab.syncad.com/hive/drone), the modern replacement written in Rust.

 *How to install `jussi` on your local subnet to take advantage of its features.*

 This recipe will take you through the process of setting up `jussi` for a small infrastructure like a home network.